 - Fine needle biopsy.
 A thin needle is attached to a syringe, allowing fluids and cells to be drawn out.

-- image-guided biopsy: this kind of needle biopsy is guided with imaging procedures — like X-rays or computed tomography (CT) scans — so your doctor can avoid specific areas like your lung, liver, or other organs
+- Image-guided biopsy.
+This kind of needle biopsy is guided with imaging procedures — like X-rays or computed tomography (CT) scans — so your doctor can avoid specific areas like your lungs, liver, or other organs.

 - Vacuum-assisted biopsy.
 This biopsy uses suction from a vacuum to collect more cells.